 All graduate students in the TESL/Applied Linguistics MA program whose first language is not English are required to pass the OECT as part of their program requirements.
 To pass, students must achieve a Level 1 certification or may be exempted from taking one or both of the OECT components.
 Check the OECT website for further information.

-2.4.3 The Graduate Committee Membership and Academic Plan (MA)
+2.4.3 The Academic Plan Committee and Academic Plan (MA)

-Students will establish their POS committee according to information found in another section of this manual on these requirements and by the established deadline for forming your POS committee and submitting the Graduate Committee Membership and Academic Plan in Workday.
+Students will establish their Academic Plan Committee according to information found in another section of this handbook on these requirements and by the established deadline for forming your Academic Plan Committee and Academic Plan in Workday.

 2.4.4 Final Oral Defense of the Thesis or Creative Component (Final Oral Examination)

-Students should refer to Guidelines for Thesis and Creative Component (MA) as soon as they begin to establish their POS committee and share their research interests.
-See the section on Graduation for more details and information on finishing up as well as resources with links to very helpful information.
+Students should refer to Guidelines for Thesis and Creative Component (MA) as soon as they begin to establish their Academic Plan Committee and share their research interests.
+See the section on Program Completion/Graduation for more details and information on finishing up as well as resources with links to very helpful information.

 2.4.5 Student Learning Outcomes